MatWein/SCalc/README.md

 ### Parameter
 Parameters for the calculation can be added by using:
 - the .parameter(name, number) method
+- the .parameter(name, number[]) method
+- the .parameter(name, collection<number>) method
-- the .params(map) method
+- the .parameter(map) method
-- the .params(...) method.
-This method can be used in form of .params("a", 10, "b", 100, "c", 20) or to add parameters like .params(10, 100, 20) which will result in param0 = 10, param1 = 100, ...
+- the .parameter(...) method.
+This method can be used in form of .params("a", 10, "b", 100, "c", 20) or to add parameters like .params(10, 100, 20) which will result in param0 = 10,100,20.
-- the .paramsAsCollection(collection) method.
-Same logic as .params(...) method, but takes a collection instead of an array.

-Hint: It is also possible to give an extract function to the params... methods to extract nested properties.
+Hint: It is also possible to give an extract function to the parameter methods to extract nested properties.
 Example:
 ```
 List<TestDto> dtos = new ArrayList<>(); ...

 double result = SCalcBuilder.doubleInstance()
     .sumExpression()
     .build()
-    .paramsAsCollection(TestDto::getValueToExtract, dtos)
+    .parameter(TestDto::getValueToExtract, dtos)
     .calc();
 ```